Skip to content

 $ kubectl create namespace kannika-system

 Kannika Armory requires a valid license to run.
-You must store the license key in a Kubernetes secret with the type kannika.io/license, using the key license.
+You must store the license key in a Kubernetes secret with the type kannika.io/license, using the key license, in the namespace where the platform is installed (by default kannika-system).

 Terminal window